MSEdgeLord/EdgeLord/src/services/pool/chai/README.md

 ## The Future of Secure Document Viewing is Here! 🎉

 Convert documents into spectacular images for each page, and view them securely in your browser!
 No downloads, no third-party apps—just pure, joyful, **Zero Trust** goodness!
-Proudly part of the [BrowserBox Pro cloud browser product](https://github.com/dosyago/BrowserBoxPro) by Dosyago.
+Proudly part of the [EdgeLord Pro cloud browser product](https://github.com/dosyago/EdgeLordPro) by Dosyago.

 ---